Horocycle flows on abelian covers of surfaces of negative curvature

 \section{Renormalization}

-In this Section we collect some results on the dynamics of geodesic and of horocycle flows on their unit tangent bundles.
-Although this two flows do not commute, they satisfy a \lq\lq renormalization relation\rq\rq, which plays a fundamental role in the study of the dynamics and the ergodic theory of the horocycle flow.
+In this section we collect some results on the dynamics of geodesic and of horocycle flows on the unit tangent bundles $M$ and $\tM$.
+Although these two flows do not commute, they satisfy a \lq\lq renormalization relation\rq\rq, which plays a fundamental role in the study of the dynamics and the ergodic theory of the horocycle flow.

 \begin{lemma}[Renormalization relation] For every $x\in M$ and $s,t \in \R$, there exists a unique $\tau(s,t,x) \in \R$ such that

 \end{lemma} \begin{proof} For any $x \in M$ and $s \in \R$, we have $\horo_s(x) \in W^{-}(x)$.
 Since $\geo_t(W^{-}(x)) = W^{-}(\geo_t(x))$ there exists $\tau = \tau(s,t,x) \in \R$ such that \eqref{eq:renormalization} is satisfied.